-White House: Syria could be preparing another chemical weapons attack
+US: Syria may launch new chemical attack

 Russia and Iran are both staunch backers of the Assad regime.

+"As always in war, the military action you use must be justified, it must be legal, it must proportionate, it must be necessary.
+In the last case it was," he told the BBC on Tuesday.

+"If the Americans take similar action again, I want to be very clear -- we will support it."

-Tensions have heightened between key players -- especially between the US and Russia -- over Syria as it has transformed from a civil war to a complex battle involving international players and their proxies.
+Tensions have heightened between key players -- especially between the US and Russia -- over Syria as

+the conflict there has transformed from a civil war to a complex battle involving international players and their proxies.

 While some international players are focused on targeting ISIS, many are maneuvering to either prop up or depose Assad and his regime.